-Textiles with woven patterns were used as canvas by Spanish, Italian and Portuguese artists in the XVI and XVII century.
+Textiles with woven patterns were used as canvas by Spanish, Italian and Portuguese artists in the 16th and 17th centuries.
 Handwoven reconstructions of these canvases are produced at Lab O.

 Discover here which Old Master paintings are on a patterned canvas...